-To purchase an investment, the trust fund manager prepares and enters the investment request into FedInvest and FedInvest generates an on-line Investment Confirmation.
+To purchase an investment, the accountant prepares and enters the investment into FedInvest and FedInvest generates an on-line Investment Confirmation.
 Certificate of Indebtedness (C of I) par value securities have a maturity date of June 30th.
 In accordance with Treasury fiscal policy, FIBB automatically reinvests the par value securities upon maturity.
-On the maturity date,

-InvestOne processes the maturity automatically and FIBB manually processes the reinvestment, into InvestOne.
+On the maturity date, InvestOne processes the maturity automatically and FIBB manually processes the reinvestment into InvestOne.
 The corresponding confirmations are available in FedInvest.

-For certain other selected investment requests, the trust fund manager manually prepares and provides the IRR to FIBB.
+For certain other selected investment requests, the accountant manually prepares and provides an investment/redemption request (IRR) to FIBB.
 This occurs when an investment or redemption needs to be entered for a non-business day or a security is purchased at auction price.
 In these cases, FIBB enters the investments or redemptions into InvestOne.